How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

 \subsection{Do the number of software defects and the time to fix them change after adopting feature toggles?
 (RQ3)}

 In this research question, we aim at checking whether the adoption of feature toggles implies significant changes to the number of defects.
 We also analyzed the effects of feature toggles in the time needed to fix defects.
 The analysis procedures for answering all the RQ3 follow, in a similar way, the steps that were taken to answer RQ2.
+Table \ref{tbl:rq3_summary} displays a summary of the obtained measures for the sub questions in RQ3.
+The measures obtained for $C_{Control}$ are also displayed for comparison.
+The results for each sub question are discussed in the next sections.